 "The X Factor" U.K.'s judging panel of 2014 reunites three-fourths of the judging panel that the show had from 2008 to 2010: Cowell, Cheryl Fernandez-Versini (formerly known as Cheryl Cole) and Louis Walsh.

 In 2011, Cowell and Cole left "The X Factor" U.K. judging panel to become judges on "The X Factor" U.S., but Cole was notoriously fired from the U.S. show after just a few weeks on the job.
-After "The X Factor" U.S. was cancelled February 2014, Cowell announced that he was returning to the judging panel on "The X Factor" U.K.
+After "The X Factor" U.S. was cancelled in February 2014, Cowell announced that he was returning to the judging panel on "The X Factor" U.K.

 Walsh has been a judge on "The X Factor" U.K. since its 2004 debut.
 The fourth "X Factor" U.K. judge of 2014 is Mel B, also known as Scary Spice of the Spice Girls.
 She was a judge on "The X Factor" Australia in 2011 and 2012.
 Mel B became a judge on "America's Got Talent" in 2013 and a judge on "The Voice Kids" Australia in 2014.

 Behind the scenes, "The X Factor" U.K. has made another change in 2014: The show has hired Ben Winston as an executive producer.
 Winston is best known for his association with One Direction, the world's biggest-selling act to emerge from "The X Factor."
 (One Direction came in third place on "The X Factor" U.K. in 2010.)
 Winston has directed several of One Direction's videos, including "Best Song Ever," "Story of My Life," "Midnight Memories" and "You & I." Winston is one of the producers of the 2014 concert film "One Direction: Where We Are" and the 2013 concert film "One Direction: This Is Us."